Army Creek Landfill

 - In 2004, groundwater recovery operations were shifted to the adjacent Delaware Sand & Gravel Landfill site.

-- Groundwater continues to be monitored semi-annually; the surface water and sediment of Army Creek are monitored once a year.
+- Groundwater continues to be monitored semi-annually; the surface water and sediment of Army Creek are monitored every five years.

 - The Army Creek Landfill, located in New Castle County, Delaware, is an abandoned sand and gravel quarry that was operated by New Castle County ("County") from 1960 through 1968 for the disposal of 1.9 million cubic yards of municipal and industrial waste.